phetsims/phet-info/deployment-info/chipper-2.0.md

 ## Dev deployments

-Normal dev deployments are assumed to be done from master (with a clean working copy on the sim being deployed).
+**Normal dev deployments can only be done from master** (with a clean working copy on the sim being deployed).
 To deploy a dev version, run:
 ```sh
 grunt dev --brands={{BRANDS}}
 ```
 in the simulation repository.
 Typically you would have `--brands=phet` or `--brands=phet,phet-io` or some combination.

 This will do the entirety of what the checklist did before (and may prompt about certain questions).
 Notably, it will increment the version test number (e.g. the 2 in 1.3-dev.2).
 For example, if the package.json specified a version of '1.2-dev.3' before deployment, then '1.2-dev.4' will be committed and deployed.

+## One-off deployments

+NOT YET IMPLEMENTED

 ## RC/production deployments and release branches